Last Updated: September 10, 2021

 Advertising on ADA.org may be served through a vendor that uses IP addresses for purposes such as controlling ad frequency.

-With respect to your email address: We generally do not knowingly disclose your e-mail address without your express or implied consent.
-We may disclose your e-mail address if you serve in a leadership capacity or if you provide your e-mail address in connection with an event or an attendee list.
-We have instituted opt-out capabilities to help you avoid receiving unwanted commercial email messages from the ADA.
-We will not knowingly give or sell your email address to any unrelated entity outside the ADA, its service providers, subsidiaries and affiliated entities, ADA members, and state and local dental societies.
+With respect to email addresses: We generally do not knowingly disclose an individual's e-mail address without the individual's express or implied consent outside the ADA, its service providers, subsidiaries and affiliated entities, ADA members, and state and local dental societies.
+However, we may disclose your e-mail address in certain situations; for example, if you serve in a leadership capacity or if you provide your e-mail address in connection with an event or an attendee list.

 The ADA maintains directories of dentists that may include information you submit via our website.
 These directories are shared with ADA members and state and local dental societies.
 A directory containing information about ADA members is publicly accessible on MouthHealthy.org; members may elect to provide additional information, such as email address and photo, through the expanded profile option.

 The ADA uses an association management database to collect, maintain, use, and share information about member and nonmember dentists who have attended a U.S. dental school, as well as individuals who interact with the ADA.
 Information in the database is generally accessible to state and local dental societies of the ADA “tripartite.”
 A “person record” may be created in the database for such dentists and other individuals.
 For example, a person record may be created when a dentist or other individual interacts with the ADA by becoming a member, purchasing an item or service, attending a meeting, volunteering, attending a continuing education or other course, or communicating with the ADA.

 A person record contains information about the individual such as name, contact information, demographics, membership history, a record of purchases and meetings attended, volunteer positions held, and communications with the ADA and state and local dental societies.